-- 3.2.1 The above section notes that it requires a resolution of a Committee to determine that information is exempt and thus cannot be published.
+- 4.3.1 Paragraph 2.0 notes that it requires a resolution of a Committee to determine that information is exempt and thus cannot be published.
 It also notes that the Corporate & Regulatory Services Manager currently takes the final decision for the Council in relation to information requests including requests for the disclosure of exempt information.
-It is therefore proposed that the simplest and most consistent means of undertaking the annual review of whether exempt reports should be published is delegated to the Corporate & Regulatory Services Manager. - 3.2.3 Such a delegation could include the requirement for the Corporate & Regulatory Services Manager to publish his decisions with reasons. - 3.2.4 Where the Corporate & Regulatory Services Manager determines that the information can now be published, it would be published through the Council's committee document management system (modern.gov). - 3.2.5 Where the Corporate & Regulatory Services Manager determines that the information should still not be published, any one wishing to see the information could submit an FOIA request as outlined above and appeal to the Information Commissioner if the Council did not disclose the exempt information in response to the request. - 3.2.6 Recommendation That the list of officer delegations in the constitution be amended to include a delegation to the Corporate & Regulatory Services Manager to conduct the one-year review of exempt information and determine whether it should be published. - 3.2.7 Recommendation that the Corporate & Regulatory Services Manager publishes his decision on review giving reasons for such decision.

-3.2.8 Recommendation - That Democratic Services uses the modern.gov system to publish reports that are no longer deemed to be exempt.
+It is therefore proposed that the simplest and most consistent means of undertaking the annual review of whether exempt reports should be published is delegated to the Corporate & Regulatory Services Manager. - 4.3.3 Such a delegation could include the requirement for the Corporate & Regulatory Services Manager to publish his decisions with reasons. - 4.3.4 Where the Corporate & Regulatory Services Manager determines that the information can now be published, it would be published through the Council's committee document management system (modern.gov). - 4.3.5 Where the Corporate & Regulatory Services Manager determines that the information should still not be published, any one wishing to see the information could submit an FOIA request as outlined above and appeal to the Information Commissioner if the Council did not disclose the exempt information in response to the request. - 4.3.6 Recommendation That the list of officer delegations in the constitution be amended to include a delegation to the Corporate & Regulatory Services Manager to conduct reviews of exempt information and determine whether it should be published. - 4.3.7 Recommendation that the Corporate & Regulatory Services Manager publishes his decision on each review giving reasons for such decision. - 4.3.8 Recommendation That Democratic Services uses the modern.gov system to publish reports that are no longer deemed to be exempt. - 4.4 Ensuring that confidential / exempt reports are reviewed after a year. - 4.4.1 Democratic Services will be able to use the modern.gov system to flag up any exempt reports that are due for annual review. - 4.4.2 Another issue that emerges is whether there is only one review after a year, or further reviews.
+The Cabinet decision was that there ought to be one review after one year, but the Working Party may wish to consider whether there should be any further review(s) at a later stage.
+It could be suggested, for example, that the longer the time that has elapsed since the original decision was taken, the less likely it is that the public interest test will still favour withholding the information. - 4.4.3 On the other hand, adding multiple reviews for every exempt decision would significantly add to the workload involved. - 4.4.4 When this issue was discussed at the Constitutional Review Working Party, Members of the Working Party strongly supported the principle of a further review three years after the first review (i.e. after the fourth year).
+This would then allow for a significant period of time to elapse before another review took place and, as referenced above, such a period of time could significantly affect the result of the public interest test regarding continued withholding of the information.